TahsinTariq/Saliency/README.md

 - NumPy:  1.14.2
 - OpenCV:  3.2.0
 - PIL:  1.1.7

-There are no explicit version requirements for any of the components and the AMNet is expected to run with other configurations too, however, it is important to note that results obtained with different setup may slightly differ from our publication.
-We found that with PyTorch version 0.3.0.post4 the average Spearman's rank correlation over the five LaMem splits was RC=0.67641 while with the version 0.2.0_2  RC=0.67666 (published).

 ## Datasets
 The AMNet was evaluated on two datasests, [LaMem](http://memorability.csail.mit.edu/download.html) and